Clune Arena – Air Force Falcons

 Needless to say, one feels very, very safe and protected in the Air Force Academy environment.

-It is only $9 for a ticket (tickets range from $9 – $30) and parking is free.
-I got to see an exciting basketball game and souvenirs were 20% off this game.
-And the home team won.
+It is still only $9 for a ticket (tickets range from $9 – $30) and parking is free.
+Concession prices are below average for a Div 1 NCAA venue.
 Watching the patriotism and respect shown by the Falcons players and Falcons fans is well worth a trip.

 There’s just something about witnessing the allegiance, honor, and team camaraderie of an Air Force game.
 I was proud watching these young men play knowing they are offering their services and even their life for the freedom and protection of the USA.